galaxy-iuc/parsec/docs/commands/datasets.rst

 **Help**

 Download a dataset to file or in memory.
-If the dataset state is not 'ok', a ``DatasetStateException`` will be thrown.

 **Output**